-4| ENABLING INFRASTRUCTURE
+4 ENABLING INFRASTRUCTURE

 - Lebanon is ranked 2nd in the region with regards to the digital access index.
 The DAI Index measures the overall ability of individuals in a country to access and use new ICT.
-The index is built around five axes that impact a country's ability to access ICTs: Infrastructure, Affordability, Knowledge, Quality and Actual Usage of ICTs - Abundant A-class office space is available in both the capital and regional cities.
-Two digital clusters are equally available within the capital offering prime infrastructure, connectivity, and a vibrant business environment for international companies.
+The index is built around five axes that impact a country's ability to access ICTs: Infrastructure, Affordability, Knowledge, Quality and Actual Usage of ICTs. - Abundant A-class office space is available in both the capital and regional cities.
+New business parks and clusters are equally available within the capital offering prime infrastructure, connectivity, and a vibrant business environment for international companies.
+These include large-scale developments like the Beirut Digital District (BDD), as well as smaller spaces like Solidere's Cloud 5.
+These projects provide state of the art facilities and services at reduced rates, in addition to clustering opportunities within a friendly business environment. - Global companies will benefit from a time zone advantage given the geographical location of Lebanon, especially American and East Asian companies wishing to deliver a 24 hour customer care support.